 Privacy Risk High-risk

-Description Directly identifying data from non-vulnerable people about non-sensitive topics
+Description Directly identifying data from non-vulnerable people containing information that does NOT elevate the risks of harm

 OR